suffolklibraries/lgc/content/collections/events/brave-art-low-18-09.md

     content:
       -
         type: text
-        text: 'Through a series of artist-led sessions in three locations we provide inspiration and support for people to express themselves through visual arts, bringing the social and wellbeing benefits of being creative together.'
+        text: 'Brave Art Unlimited is a programme for learning disabled and neurodivergent people to access high quality creative opportunities.
+Through a series of artist-led sessions in three locations we provide inspiration and support for people to express themselves through visual arts, bringing the social and wellbeing benefits of being creative together.'
   -
     type: paragraph
     attrs: